Loving Your Postpartum Body

-- Look at yourself naked: I mean REALLY look.
+- Look at yourself naked: REALLY look at yourself.
 Stand in front of the mirror naked.
-Yes, you will want to start criticizing yourself; it’s been ingrained in us to do so – but try not to.
+Yes, you will want to start criticizing yourself; it’s been ingrained in you to do so – but try not to.
 Instead, see the beauty.
 Your body is incredible; it just grew a human being who will never see the flaws that you see.

-- Skip the scale: I am within 3lbs of my pre-baby weight, but none of my clothes fit.
-The scale is a crappy item that messes with your mind and can sabotage your hard work!
+- Skip the scale: The scale is a crappy item that messes with your mind and can sabotage your hard work!
 Instead of stepping on it every day, choose one day a week and read the results with a grain of salt.
 (Engorged breasts are not your friend on a scale!)
 Or just pack the damn thing away until you are ready for it again.